-If you’re living in Luxembourg with children, here’s a short introduction to our school section for Luxembourg.
+If you’re living in Luxembourg with children, here’s a short introduction to preschools and daycare in Luxembourg.

 Preschool in Luxembourg

 For families with babies and young children, one of the first considerations upon arriving in a new country of residence is finding quality international childcare.
 Parents should find out about any government childcare subsidies or daycare funding for which they may be eligible.

 Check out our feature on the daycare system in Luxembourg for some general information on daycare centers and benefits.

 Check out our listings of family clubs and support groups or find the nearest family support and playgroups in our A-Z listings.
 These groups give you a chance to network with other expat parents, discover more facilities and simply to socialize and have fun.